-The School Counseling certificate is designed specifically for Counseling MS and Marital and Family Therapy MS students who wish to add the California Pupil Personnel Services (PPS) Credential in School Counseling to their program.
-All degree requirements and certificate requirements must be met and the degree awarded prior to recommendation for the PPS credential.
+The School Counseling certificate is designed to prepare Counseling MS and Marital and Family Therapy MS students to positively contribute to the lives of California public school students through effective implementation of California's adopted standards and curricular frameworks.
+Students who successfully complete program requirements are recommended to the California Commission on Teacher Credentialing (CTC) for the Pupil Personnel Services (PPS) Credential in School Counseling.
+All degree and certificate requirements must be met and the degree awarded prior to recommendation to the CTC for the PPS credential in School Counseling.

 In addition to working with students on campus, professional school counselors serve as consultants for school administrators, faculty, staff, parents, community leaders, and other professionals who work with and for students.
 The role of professional school counselors varies with the public school district and grade levels ranging from preschool through college and university.

-Increasingly, the value of professionals possessing both a clinical license (LPCC, LMFT) and a Pupil Personnel Services Credential is being recognized.
-Individuals so licensed and credentialed are being sought to fill positions in the public school system to address student mental health concerns.
+Increasingly, the value of professionals possessing both a clinical license (LPCC, LMFT) and a Pupil Personnel Services Credential in School Counseling is being recognized.
+Qualified individuals are being recruited to fill positions in public school districts to address student social and emotional concerns.

 - Minimum undergraduate grade point average of 3.0